Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Making the syntax of Propositional Type Theory into a category with attributes

 We end the current section with the following:

-\begin{remark} A terminal object preserving functor from the base category of $\C$ to the base category of $\ettm$ mapping: is well-defined by Proposition \ref{[]=>||contexts} and extends to a morphism of semantic types $\C\to\ettm$ if we stipulate that: (see Remark \ref{canonical interpretation} for more details).
-Observe in fact that this operation is well-defined by Lemma \ref{[]=>||types} and is natural since $\judgext{|\gamma|}{|A(f(\delta))|\equiv|A|(|f(\delta)|)}$ by Remark \ref{canonical interpretation} (here we are implicitly using that: and this presentation of the substitution in $\C$ is justified by Proposition \ref{there are context identities}, Corollary \ref{semi destiny} and Lemma \ref{small reindexing}).
-One can verify that the semantic context extension and the display map family are preserved. \end{remark}
+\begin{rem} A terminal object preserving functor from the base category of $\C$ to the base category of $\ettm$ mapping: is well-defined by \autoref{[]=>||contexts} and extends to a morphism of semantic types $\C\to\ettm$ if we stipulate that: (see \autoref{canonical interpretation} for more details).
+Observe in fact that this operation is well-defined by \autoref{[]=>||types} and is natural since $\judgext{|\gamma|}{|A(f(\delta))|\equiv|A|(|f(\delta)|)}$ by \autoref{canonical interpretation} (here we are implicitly using that: and this presentation of the substitution in $\C$ is justified by \autoref{there are context identities}, \autoref{semi destiny} and \autoref{small reindexing}).
+One can verify that the semantic context extension and the display map family are preserved. \end{rem}